Table of content

 Interestingly though, we can see that Alpha Inc has two courses of action

 As we’ve already mentioned, the simplicity of Net Promoter Score (NPS) means that it can be used as a key measure of customer experience in different ways.

-Many businesses send out NPS surveys to their whole customer base at regular intervals, on a monthly or quarterly basis for example, to measure their sentiment.
+Many businesses send out NPS surveys to their whole customer base at regular intervals, on a monthly or quarterly basis for example, to measure their sentiment and overall customer loyalty.

 This example shows how Trustmary measures customer loyalty over time to build a progressing picture of the company’s reputation.